gobbyo/kinetic-display/docs/assembly/controllerpcbassembly.md

 1. On the back face of the controller PCB, [add the motor pins](digitpcbassembly.md#add_the_motor_pins).
 Note the highlighted sections in the picture below that there are two additional motor pins (pairs) you'll need to add, and an additional 3-pin connector for the Digital Humidity Temperature (DHT) sensor.
 ![3-controllerpcb](../img/controllerpcb/3-controllerpcb.webp)

-## Add the 3mm Flat Top LEDs for the Colon Segments
+## 3mm Flat Top LEDs for the Colon Segments

 In addition to the soldering equipment you needed when previously mounting the 5mm flat top LEDs, you'll need the two 3D printed colon segments, label **A** in the diagram below, as fabricated in the [3D print the display parts](../createandorder/3dprints.md) document.
 ![6-controllerpcb](../img/controllerpcb/6-controllerpcb.webp)